 There are two kinds of ROT:

-The goods supplied remain the legal property of the supplier until full payment.
-The supplier can get the goods back whenever there is any payment default.
+The goods supplied remain the legal property of the seller until full payment.
+The seller can get the goods back whenever there is any payment default.

-This is the retention of open accounts.
-In the course of an on-going business relation, the supplied goods remain the legal property of the supplier until all the outstanding amounts from the open account or business relation have been fully paid.
+This is retention of open accounts.
+In the course of an ongoing business relationship, the supplied goods remain the legal property of the seller until all the outstanding amounts from the open account or business relationship have been fully paid.